DraconDev/SamAI/tasks.md

 - search enhacement looks great, but we need to update teh search enhancement settings too, that still has the old style
 - [ ] right click edit or delete when right clicking on an icon or folder on the home tab
-- [ ] add a default icon to the home page icons that lead to google image generator, that we are currently linking to with the image tab
+- [ ] add a default icon to the home page icons that lead to google image generator, i mean in the icon grid this should be a default icon, not sure what else we would make default

 ## Done